anjali-deshpande-hub/chronic_kidney_disease/README.md

 2. **Explore Other Models**
    - Increase the complexity of current models to improve the ability to learn characteristics of class 0.
    - Experiment with Convolutional Neural Networks (CNNs).
-The experiments with CNN and RNN can be seen in ['feature-3-CNN_RNN' branch](https://github.com/adithya28/team_project/blob/feature-3-CNN_RNN/src/CKD.ipynb) of the repository.

 3. **Feature Reduction and Feature Selection**
    Apply feature selection techniques to reduce the number of features and enhance model performance.